CORPUS Projects, Publications, and Collections

 • Cushitic-Omotic Morphological Index (Gene Gragg, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies and Department of Linguistics, University of Chicago)

-• Cyrillic Unicode font conversion (Meng Li, Department of East Asian Languages & Civilizations, University of Chicago)
+• Cyrillic Unicode font conversion (Meng Li, Department of East Asian Languages and Civilizations, University of Chicago)

 • DeepScribe: AI for Cuneiform Tablets (Sanjay Krishnan, Department of Computer Science, University of Chicago; Miller Prosser, Sandra Schloen, and Jeffrey Tharsen, Forum for Digital Culture, University of Chicago; Edward Williams, independent scholar; Susanne Paulus, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)